Use count

 const response = await circleDeveloperSdk.signTransaction({

-walletId: 'FILL-YOUR-SOL-WALLET-ID',
+walletId: "FILL-YOUR-SOL-WALLET-ID",

 rawTransaction: swapTransaction,